NicodemusGurion/nicodemusgurion.github.io/_posts/Rebecca was only 3 years old.md

 # News didn't travel instantly

 In Genesis 22:20-24, Abraham gets news about what has happened with his family.
 At this point he has not seen his family for at least around 40 to 62 years!
 (Genesis 12:4) Apparently some unnamed traveler came his way who knew both him and his family, and he summarized what had happened since last.
 In total, 14 people had been born in the last 40-62 years, among them Rebecca.
+Haran also lies 900 km from Beer-Sheba.
 So it's very unreasonable to conclude that Rebecca was born the same day that traveler left home.
 She was old enough to be known in the community.

 # Rebecca was a woman